 💜 Who can fill out forms for me?

-One of the best things you can do to help your case is ask your doctor to fill out a function form.
+If you are applying for disability, one of the best things you can do to help your case is ask your doctor to fill out an RFC function form for you.
 However, it can be much (much!) more helpful if these are signed by an Acceptable Medical Source.If your function form is filled out by someone who is not an Acceptable Medical Source, you can ask them if they have a supervising MD who can co-sign your medical forms.

 💜 What if I have more than one doctor?